-EDWARD K. ALDAG, JR. Mr. Aldag, age 41, is one of our founders and has served as our Chief Executive Officer and President since August 2003, and as Chairman of the Board since March 2004.
+Edward K. Aldag, Jr. Mr. Aldag, age 41, is one of our founders and has served as our Chief Executive Officer and President since August 2003, and as Chairman of the Board since March 2004.
 Mr. Aldag served as our Vice Chairman of the Board of Directors from August 2003 until March 2004 and as our Secretary from August 2003 until March 2005.
 Prior to that, Mr. Aldag served as an executive officer and director with our predecessor from its inception in August 2002 until August 2003.
-From 1986 to 2001, Mr. Aldag managed two private real estate companies, Guilford Capital Corporation and Guilford Medical Properties, Inc. Mr. Aldag served as President and a member of the Board of Directors of Guilford Medical Properties, Inc. Mr. Aldag was the President of Guilford Capital Corporation from 1998 to 2001 and from 1990 to 1998 served as Executive Vice President, Chief Operating Officer and was a member of the Board of Directors from 1990 to 2001.
+From 1986 to 2001, Mr. Aldag managed two private real estate companies, Guilford Capital Corporation and Guilford Medical Properties, Inc. Mr. Aldag served as President of Guilford Capital Corporation from 1998 to 2001 and from 1990 to 1998 served as Executive Vice President, Chief Operating Officer and was a member of the Board of Directors from 1990 to 2001.
 Mr. Aldag received his B.S. in Commerce & Business from the University of Alabama with a major in corporate finance.

-VIRGINIA A. CLARKE.
+Virginia A. Clarke.
 Ms. Clarke, age 46, has served as a member of our Board of Directors since February 2005.
 Ms. Clarke has been a search consultant in the global executive search firm of Spencer Stuart & Associates since 1997.
 Ms. Clarke was with DHR International, an executive search firm, during 1996.
 Prior to that, Ms. Clarke spent 10 years in the real estate investment management business with La Salle Partners and Prudential Real Estate Investors, where her activities included asset management, portfolio management, capital raising and client service, and two years with First National Bank of Chicago.
 Ms. Clarke is a member of the Pension Real Estate Association.
 Ms. Clarke graduated from the University of California at Davis and received a master's degree in management from the J. L. Kellogg Graduate School of Management at Northwestern University.

-G. STEVEN DAWSON.
+G. Steven Dawson.
 Mr. Dawson, age 47, has served as a member of our Board of Directors since April 2004.
 He is currently a private investor and serves on the boards of five other real estate investment trusts in addition to his service for us, as follows: American Campus Communities (NYSE: ACC), AmREIT, Inc. (AMEX: AMY), Desert Capital REIT (a non-listed public mortgage company), Sunset Financial Resource, Inc. (NYSE: SFO), and Trustreet Properties, Inc. (NYSE: TSY).
 Mr. Dawson is chairman of the audit committees for each of these companies except Sunset Financial Resource, Inc. and Trustreet Properties, Inc. From July 1990 to September 2003, he was Chief Financial Officer and Senior Vice President-Finance of Camden Property Trust (NYSE: CPT) and its predecessors, a REIT engaged in the development, ownership, management, financing and sale of multi-family properties throughout the southern United States.
 Mr. Dawson is involved in various charitable, non-profit and educational organizations, including serving on the board of His Grace Foundation, a charity providing services to the families of children in the Bone Marrow Transplant Unit of Texas Children's Hospital, and as a member of the Real Estate Roundtable at the Mays Graduate School of Business at Texas A&M University.
 Mr. Dawson received a degree in business from Texas A&M University.